MoveToEx/FJNU-ics-Enhanced/README.md

 # FJNU-ics-Enhanced

-Login your account, fetch schedule, generate ics file all in one page!
+Login your account, fetch schedule, generate ics file all on one page!

 ## Installation